VoicuTomut/ase-fast/doc/ase/md.rst

     efficient for initializing a system to the correct initial temperature.  *Disadvantage*: Almost completely supresses
     fluctuations in the total energy.

+It is also possible to use :ref:`Langevin BAOAB <langevin-baoab-description>` dynamics in the NVT ensemble by setting no external stress.

 Langevin dynamics